acailic/acailic.github.io/_notes/aws-cda-review-25.md

 - You don’t provision shards, this is automated by AWS
 - Records are not retroactively populated in a stream after enabling it
 #### DynamoDB Streams & Lambda
-- You need to define an Event
-Source Mapping to read from
-a DynamoDB Streams
+- You need to define an EventSource Mapping to read from a DynamoDB Streams
 - You need to ensure the Lambda function has the appropriate permissions
 - Your Lambda function is invoked synchronously